HitoriSensei/hitorisensei.github.io/_posts/2024-07-08-breaking-and-fixing-mr70x.markdown

 * If the recovery page is just refreshed after completion, you are not lucky.
 Time go get hands dirty.
 Get yourself a 3.3V UART dongle.

-  * During flash you should probably see a log in the serial console:
+  * During the flash you should probably see a log in the serial console:

     ```
     [NM_Error](nm_checkUpdateContent) 01221: the firmware software version dismatched